How to Solve Mac Booted Into Black Screen Error?

-Probably the very first step you should begin with is to reset your SMC which can solve possible power related issues on Mac.
-This step may solve a lot of problems, caused by power supply, fans, heat or sleeping problems together with display problems.
+The first step you should begin with is resetting your SMC.
+This step may solve many problems caused by the power supply, fans, heat, sleeping problems, and display problems.

-Macs who was released in 2012 or earlier owners should look for a directions how reset SMC here, there you also will find another problems caused by SMC and the way how to reset it.
+Macs released in 2012 or earlier owners should look for directions on how to reset SMC here, there you also will find other problems caused by SMC and how to reset it.

 Try out a keypress sequence

-Since your screen is black it may look like you can't do anything with your computer, but that's not actually true.
-Even your screen doesn't show anything your Mac probably still recognize your keyboard signals.
-In some cases this simply couple buttons sequence helps to solve an black screen issue.
+Since your screen is black, it may look like you can't do anything with your computer, but that's not actually true.
+Even your screen doesn't show anything, your Mac probably still recognizes your keyboard signals.
+In some cases, this simply couple buttons sequence helps to solve a black screen issue.

-This solution is not a guaranteed to solve the black screen issue, but sometimes it works, so it's always worth to try.
+This solution is not guaranteed to solve the black screen issue, but sometimes it works, so it's always worth trying.

 Reset your Mac's PRAM

-If none of steps above helped you, you may also try to reset your PRAM.
-PRAM has an quite similar purpose like SMC just the one difference that it saves information in memory.
+If none of the steps above helped you, you might also try to reset your PRAM.
+PRAM has a relatively similar purpose to SMC just the one difference is that it saves information in memory.
 The process to reset PRAM is also close to NVRAM.

-After these steps your Mac should boot without an totally black display error.
+After these steps, your Mac should boot without a totally black display error.

 Enter your password, press Return

-Finally, if your still experiencing black screen issue you may try this alternative and from first look hopeless method, however many people reports it helps them as well.
-All what you actually need to do in this method is to try log in like it would be everything working well.
+Finally, if you're still experiencing a black screen issue, you may try this alternative, and from the first look hopeless method, however, many people report it helps them as well.
+All you actually need to do in this method is log in like it would be everything working well.

 1. When the Mac boots into the black, enter the password you would use to log in to your Mac as usual.